Improving Colonoscopy Quality for Colorectal Cancer Screening in the National VA Healthcare System

 - Tonya R. Kaltenbach (ucsf)

-Dr. Tonya Kaltenbach is an associate professor of Clinical Medicine at UC San Francisco (UCSF) and the director of Advanced Endoscopy at the San Francisco VA Medical Center.
+Dr. Tonya Kaltenbach is a professor of Clinical Medicine at UC San Francisco (UCSF) and the director of Advanced Endoscopy at the San Francisco VA Medical Center.
 She has served on the US Multi-Society Task Force on Colorectal Cancer and led the guideline development for the endoscopic removal of colorectal lesions.

 - accepting new patients